collectivesense/fluent-logger-python/README.rst

 **fluent-logger-python** is a Python library, to record the events from Python application.

-NOTE: This is a fork of https://github.com/fluent/fluent-logger-python, it only adds TLS capability to the original package.
+NOTE: This is a fork of https://github.com/itaiMona/fluent-logger-python which is based on https://github.com/fluent/fluent-logger-python and adds TLS capability to the original package.
+This fork improves handling of some datatypes and hopefully soon will include a set of changes that could be merged into the main package to avoid confusion.

 Requirements
 ------------